sh4nx0r/sh4nx0r.github.io/_posts/2017-12-19-convert-old-crt-tv-to-smart-tv.md

 - HDMI to AV Converter
 - Powerbank

-The purchase links to all these devices is provided in the end section.
+The purchase links to all these devices are provided in the end section.

 ---